 Auckland, which is also known as the City of Sails, has so much to offer.
-Whether you want to relax on a beach, hit the hiking trails, or explore urban landscapes, you won’t be short of options.
+Whether you want to relax on a beach, hit the hiking trails, set up campgrounds, or explore urban landscapes, you won’t be short of options.

 The scenery here is spectacular too as Auckland is a coastal city, yet it’s surrounded by over 50 volcanoes!
 This means there are plenty of islands in the gulf that you can take a trip out to.